Trophy Fish Program - Master Angler Award

 1. Applications must be submitted within 60 days after each catch.
 Applications can be submitted by logging into your profile.

-2. A clear, identifiable photograph of the fish (side view) taken with the angler is required with each application.
+2. A clear, identifiable photograph of the fish (side view) is required with each application.

 3. The KDFWR retains the right to make final decisions regarding authenticity, qualifications and acceptance of an application for award.